CableDorado2/Ikemen-Plus-Ultra/README.md

 - For create characters and stages, there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
-If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, consult in particular with the user **PlasmoidThunder#1542** which is one of the main contributors for this version): https://discord.gg/KV5EPnMuA7
+If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of the hands**): https://discord.gg/KV5EPnMuA7

 ## References
 >- Original Repository Source Code: